LucasGG/humanitary-gtk-theme/README.md

+# Humanitary with XFCE fixes

+- Panel color fixes.
+- Panel gtk3 indicators not equal, but very near the theme.
+- Some handlers are disabled.

+# Original README

 # Humanitary Theme

 A fork of the [elementary GTK theme](https://launchpad.net/egtk) using the grey & brown palettes of old-school Ubuntu themes for a bit of nostaligia.